gumilevskij/Framework/joss_submission/paper.md

 `Snowdrop` is designed to assist economists and others in developing and analyzing complex economic problems.
 Benchmarking this software against the *DYNARE* and *IRIS* toolboxes for small to medium-sized models with several hundred equations demonstrates comparable CPU execution times but a smaller memory footprint, due to the significant memory requirements of *MATLAB*. `Snowdrop` implements several methods to solve model equations that have been tested against solutions of *DYNARE* and *IRIS*.

+This toolkit is compatible with both CPU and GPU across Windows, macOS, and Linux operating systems.
+For tasks requiring high computational power, we recommend using GPU machines with the CuPy library installed.
+This library will be utilized by the platform’s non-linear solver.

 ## Highlights